 The intensity of the bands is not very sensitive to the size of the particle.
 This is due to two reasons: first, because the carbon particles are very absorptive and only a thin layer of carbon is effectively irradiated; second, because in 2D trapping conditions the beam is defocused.
 Since for larger particles a stronger defocusing is needed to achieve stable trapping, a greater loss of Raman signal is expected, justifying why the signal from larger particles is similar to that from smaller ones.
 The smallest particle we trapped (Figure 7e) was elongated with a size of 600x800 nm, comparable to the laser spot size.
 The particle upon pushing stably stuck onto the glass cell.
 Focusing maximum power on it generated a steam bubble for one second and the spectrum acquired just after this annealing presents much sharper bands than those of the other tire particles.
-The narrowing of the band widths is generally associated to an increase of the crystallites sizes.^{58,59} We can attribute this to the crystallization of the amorphous carbon content in the tire particle induced by the laser heating;60 this indicates that with such laser power one should be aware that the full power density can alter the TPs structure.
+The narrowing of the band widths is generally associated to an increase of the crystallites sizes.
+We can attribute this to the crystallization of the amorphous carbon content in the tire particle induced by the laser heating; 60 this indicates that with such laser power one should be aware that the full power density can alter the TPs structure.
 Further experiments have been done diluting the tire particles in sea water.
-Again, we can trap in 2D and identify carbon-rich particles down to dimensions as small as 500 nm (Supplementary Figure S2), unambiguously differentiating them from sediments (spectra now shown, reported in ref.
-56).
-Regarding the smallest observed particles, since we are at the diffraction limit, we cannot exclude that the actual size is less than 500 nm.
+Again, we can trap in 2D and identify carbon-rich particles down to dimensions as small as 500 nm (Supplementary Figure S3), unambiguously differentiating them from sediments (spectra reported in ref. ).
+Regarding the smallest observed particles, since we are at the diffraction limit, we cannot exclude that its actual diameter is less than 500 nm.
+These results prove that, on the one side, abrasion of TPs on finely textured stones leads to the formation of nanoscale particles and, on the other hand, that at 633 nm RTs can be used for analysis of such nanoplastics, in time scales of one to two minutes.